The 15 Best Pipedrive Alternatives for Your Business in 2025

 Pros and cons

-✓ Subscription tracking
+✓ Subscription tracking system for recurring revenue management

-✓ Multi-currency support
+✓ Multi-currency support for international operations

-✓ Contract automation
+✓ Contract automation with approval workflows

-✓ Revenue forecasting
+✓ Revenue forecasting with predictive modeling

-✓ Process automation
+✓ Process automation across customer and financial operations

-✗ Scalability challenges
+✗ Scalability challenges for very large enterprises

-✗ Complex implementation
+✗ Complex implementation requiring significant setup time

-✗ Limited lead generation
+✗ Limited lead generation tools compared to marketing-focused CRMs

 Pricing

-• CRM Edition: $43 per user monthly
+• CRM Pro: $63 per user monthly (Standard + all extensions)

-• Business Edition: $88 per user monthly
+• Business Pro: $110 per user monthly (Standard + all extensions)

 Beyond these core packages, Workbooks offers optional enhancements that can be added to any edition: